dave-shawley/sprockets.logging/docs/examples.rst

 Tornado Application JSON Logging
 --------------------------------
-If you're looking to log Tornado requests as JSON, the :class:`sprockets.logging.JSONRequestFormatter` class works in conjunction with the :func:`tornado_log_function` method to output all Tornado log entries as JSON objects.
-In the following example, the dictionary-based configuration is expanded upon to include specify the :class:`sprockets.logging.JSONRequestFormatter` as the formatter and passes :func:`tornado_log_function` in as the ``log_function`` when creating the Tornado application.
+If you're looking to log Tornado requests as JSON, the :class:`sprockets_logging.logext.JSONRequestFormatter` class works in conjunction with the :func:`sprockets_logging.access.log_json` method to output all Tornado log entries as JSON objects.
+In the following example, the dictionary-based configuration is expanded upon to include specify the :class:`sprockets_logging.logext.JSONRequestFormatter` as the formatter and passes :func:`sprockets_logging.access.log_json` in as the ``log_function`` when creating the Tornado application.

 .. literalinclude:: ../examples/tornado-json-logger.py